Capital districts and territories: South Korea

 South Korea's capital city, Seoul, while traditionally located within Gyeonggi Province, is currently seen as a "special city" (Teukbyeolsi/T'ŭkpyŏlshi 특별시).
 Seoul's mayor is seen as the equivalent of any provincial governor.

 Sweden

+Since 1968, Stockholm has been a consolidated city-county.

-Historically, until 1967, Stockholm did not belong to any county of Sweden.
-Instead, there was an Governor that had the normal responsibilities of the County Administrative Boards and its managers, the governors.
+Historically, until 1967, Stockholm did not belong to any county of Sweden, including Stockholm County.
+Instead, there was a Governor that had the normal responsibilities of the County Administrative Boards and its managers, the governors.
 This did not mean there was a large practical difference.
-There was no County Council (which is elected by the people and is responsible for example for health care); instead, the Stockholm city handled such tasks.
+There were no County Council (which is elected by the people and is responsible for example for health care); instead, Stockholm city handled such tasks.

 Taiwan (Republic of China)

 Taipei, the capital of the Republic of China (colloquially known as Taiwan), is a special municipality (直轄市 (zhíxiáshì)).

 United States

 As provided by Article 1, Section 8 of the United States Constitution, the seat of the United States government is a federal district known as the District of Columbia.
 When created in 1790, the District comprised 100 sqmi of land donated by the states of Maryland and Virginia.
 Columbia was a poetic name for the United States used at the time.

 The City of Washington was built in the center of the District, but other towns were also located in the territory such as Georgetown and Alexandria.
 The United States Congress returned the Virginia portion of the District back to that state in 1846.
-The District of Columbia Organic Act of 1871 revoked the charters of the individual cities of Washington and Georgetown, and instead created a single government for the whole District of Columbia.
+The District of Columbia Organic Act of 1871 revoked the charters of the individual cities of Washington and Georgetown and instead created a single government for the whole District of Columbia.
 The City of Washington no longer exists; however, the name continues in use and the District is often referred to as just Washington, D.C.
 Georgetown now exists as a historic district within the District of Columbia.

 Since the Home Rule Act of 1973, the District of Columbia has been run by an elected mayor and district council.
 Congress retains ultimate authority over the District and has the right to review the local budget and taxes, overturn laws passed by the district council, and terminate home rule.
 District residents pay federal taxes and are represented by a single, non-voting member in the United States House of Representatives.

 Because of the Twenty-third Amendment to the United States Constitution, the people of the District of Columbia are allowed to vote for President of the United States.
 The District is allotted three electoral votes, equal to that of the least populous state.